 Fire burn, and cauldron bubble.”

-Any theatre worth the name ought to have ghosts.
+Any theatre worth its name ought to have ghosts.
 The Theatre Royal Drury Lane, London carries off the trophy as the world’s most haunted theatre.
 No doubt there are others that will contest the claim.